Simon of Cyrene

-Simon of Cyrene (שמעון, Standard Hebrew Šimʿon, Tiberian Hebrew Šimʿôn; Σίμων Κυρηναῖος, Simōn Kyrēnaios) was the man compelled by the Romans to carry the cross of Jesus of Nazareth as Jesus was taken to his crucifixion, according to all three Synoptic Gospels: He was also the father of the disciples Rufus and Alexander.
+Simon of Cyrene (שמעון, Standard Hebrew Šimʿon, Tiberian Hebrew Šimʿôn; Σίμων Κυρηναῖος, Simōn Kyrēnaios) was the man compelled by the Romans to carry the cross of Jesus of Nazareth as Jesus was taken to his crucifixion, according to all three Synoptic Gospels.
+He was also the father of the disciples Rufus and Alexander.

 Background

-Cyrene was a Greek city in the province of Cyrenaica, in eastern Libya, in northern Africa.
-It had a Jewish community, where 100,000 Judean Jews settled during the reign of Ptolemy Soter (323–285 BC), and was an early center of Christianity.
+Cyrene was a Greek city in the province of Cyrenaica, in eastern Libya.
+It had a Jewish community, in which 100,000 Judean Jews settled during the reign of Ptolemy Soter (323–285 BC), and was an early center of Christianity.

 The Cyrenian Jews had a synagogue in Jerusalem, where many went for annual feasts.

 Biblical accounts

 Simon's act of carrying the cross, patibulum (crossbeam in Latin), for Jesus is the fifth station of the Stations of the Cross.
 Some interpret the passage as indicating that Simon was chosen because he may have shown sympathy with Jesus.
 Others point out that the text itself says nothing, that he had no choice, and that there is no basis to consider the carrying of the cross an act of sympathetic generosity.

 And as they came out, they found a man of Cyrene, Simon by name: him they compelled to bear his cross.